TASEmulators/fceux/README-SDL.md

 	export SDL_AUDIODRIVER=driver

-where driver is either: 'pulse' for pulseaudio;' alsa' for ALSA; 'dsp' for OSS; 'esd' for ESD; see SDL documentation for details.
+where driver is either: 'pulse' for pulseaudio;' alsa' for ALSA; 'dsp' for OSS; 'esd' for ESD; see SDL documentation for details (http://www.libsdl.org/docs/html/sdlenvvars.html)

 There are sound options that you can tweak at runtime through command line switches: